abinit/abipy/README.rst

 Installing conda
 ================

 A brief install guide, in case you have not yet used conda ...
-For a more extensive description see the `anaconda how to <http://abinit.github.io/abipy/installation#anaconda-howto>`_.
+For a more extensive description, see the `anaconda how to <http://abinit.github.io/abipy/installation#anaconda-howto>`_.

 Download the `miniconda installer <https://conda.io/miniconda.html>`_.